erdogant/clustimage/docs/source/Abstract.rst

 **Aim**

 The aim of ``clustimage`` is to detect natural groups or clusters of images.
 It works using a multi-step proces of carefully pre-processing the images, extracting the features, and evaluating the optimal number of clusters across the feature space.
-The optimal number of clusters can be determined using well known methods suchs as *silhouette, dbindex, and derivatives* in combination with clustering methods, such as *agglomerative, kmeans, dbscan and hdbscan*.
+The optimal number of clusters are determined using well known methods suchs as *silhouette, dbindex, and derivatives* in combination with clustering methods, such as *agglomerative, kmeans, dbscan and hdbscan*.
 With ``clustimage`` we aim to determine the most robust clustering by efficiently searching across the parameter and evaluation the clusters.
 Besides clustering of images, the ``clustimage`` model can also be used to find the most similar images for a new unseen sample.